< Back to Glossary

 Transaction monitoring involves assessing customer information, the value of historic and recent deposits, withdrawals and transfers, and customer interactions.

-Because so many transactions occur each day, financial institutions use software – the transaction monitoring system (TMS) – which typically uses information gleaned from KYC processes that the financial institution already has in place to ascertain the client’s risk to the institution.
+Because so many transactions occur each day, financial institutions use software – the transaction monitoring system (TMS) – which typically uses information gleaned from know your customer (KYC) processes that the financial institution already has in place to ascertain the client’s risk to the institution.

 The TMS automatically analyses client data for anomalies, highlighting potential risks that require further manual investigation.